-- Lectures covering the theoretical part will be delivered using PowerPoint presentations. - A set of laboratory exercises to analyze biological problems using softwares and tools to develop student's interests in scientific discovery. - Case studies in informatics-based research.
+- Lectures covering the theoretical part will be delivered using PowerPoint presentations. - A new set of problems and issues that are worthy of exploration related to this course will be conversed. - Case studies and questions.

 < 50 Marks in all 50 < Obtained Marks < 59 60 < Obtained Marks < 75 Obtained Marks ≥ 75 Reappear II Class I Class Distinction